Inter Miami

-Messi exits early, Inter Miami beats Philly 6-4 after MLS-record first half frenzy
+Messi exits early with injury scare, Inter Miami beats Philly 6-4 in wild game

-Inter Miami captain and Argentine star Lionel Messi appeared to grab the back of his left leg and was subbed off before Sunday’s wild 6-4 win over the Philadelphia Union had ended, something he never does, sparking speculation that he felt a twinge of pain and didn’t want to take any chances with the World Cup kicking off in two weeks.
+Lionel Messi grabbed the back of his left thigh and was subbed off late in the second half of Inter Miami’s wild 6-4 win over the Philadelphia Union Sunday night, sparking speculation that he felt a twinge of pain and didn’t want to take any chances with the World Cup kicking off in two weeks.

-All the Messi fans at Nu Stadium, and Argentina fans around the world, surely took note of Messi’s early exit as the defending World Cup champions begin defense of their title on June 16.
+Messi fans at Nu Stadium and Argentina fans around the world took note of Messi’s early exit because he rarely comes out of games; and are now concerned as the defending World Cup champions begin defense of their title on June 16.
 The hope was that the 38-year-old icon would remain a key player for the squad.

 The 39-year-old Suarez completed the hat trick with a left-footed shot from close range with an assist from German Berterame, who got two goals of his own in the first half.